peppelinux/pyAbstractStorage/README.md

 Further customizations
 ----------------------

-You should Inherit `AbstractStorage` to add data handlers to have customization from data fetched or saved, from and to a database.
+You can Inherit `AbstractStorage` and add data handlers to have customization for data, fetched or saved, from and to a database.
 The behaviour explained in the __Usage Example__ can be customized in a AbstractStorage child or in a customized `asbstorage.storages` class.